Izidor Kürschner

 Izidor "Dori" Kürschner, in Brazil primarily known as Dori Kruschner, (29 June 1885 – 8 December 1941), was a Hungarian football player and coach.
-As player he was successful with Budapest club MTK, and also played for the Hungary national football team.
+As player he was successful with Budapest club MTK, and also played for the Hungary national team.
 As coach he succeeded in Germany, winning the national championship with 1.
 FC Nürnberg.
 His greatest triumphs were to follow in Switzerland with the Grasshopper Club Zürich, where he won seven titles.
 Kürschner's arrival to Brazilian football brought tactical innovations which helped to establish the country as one of the world leaders in the sport.

-Kürschner was born in Hungary, and was Jewish.
+Kürschner was born in Hungary and was Jewish.

 Playing career

 Kürschner was a defensive player on the left side of the field who also found use as centre half.
 He impressed less with his physique and technique then with his astute positioning and his penchant for headers.
 His game was marked by simplicity and decisiveness.

 He played for MTK in his hometown Budapest and contributed to their Championships in 1904 and 1908 as well as their three consecutive wins of the Magyar Kupa between 1910 and 1912.
-Between 1907 and 1911 he also was called up five times to play for the Hungarian national football team.
+Between 1907 and 1911 he also was called up five times to play for the Hungary national football team.

 In 1911, to supplement his income, along with fellow MTK player Gyula Kertész he set up a photographic studio.